-The water district completed construction, which includes trenching, installation of pipes, backfilling the trenches and repaving the roads, along Cochrane Road from the Anderson Dam outfall in December 2018.
-Construction work has also been completed on Half Road and paving on it will be completed in early January.
-Construction work will now continue on a section of Cochrane Road and East Main Avenue starting the week of January 7 until late March 2019.
+Valley Water began construction on this project January 2018.
+In December 2018, Valley Water completed construction along Cochrane Road from the Anderson Dam outfall, which included trenching, installation of pipes, backfilling the trenches and repaving the roads.
+Construction work has also been completed on Half Road and paving on it will be completed in early January 2019.
+Construction work will now continue on a section of Cochrane Road and East Main Avenue starting the week of January 7 until June 2019.

 What to expect during construction

 Construction hours will be from 7 a.m. to 5:00 p.m.
 Monday through Friday.

 Public access to residential and commercial properties will be maintained when possible throughout this phase of construction, but anticipate minor delays, pedestrian detours, intermittent road closures, noise and other minor impacts.
 When possible, Diana Avenue, Peet Road, Mission View Drive, and Condit Road should be used to bypass construction on Cochrane Road and East Main Avenue.

 For more information on traffic impacts, please visit the water district’s Traffic and Trail Impacts page by clicking here.

 The Project’s final design documents were completed in September 2017.